PraAnj/online-learning-for-data-scientists/README.md

 This repo is a collection of knowledge for data scientists.
+Credit should be given to original authors of all the knowledge pointers.

 **Navigation to this repo**